What is Cybersecurity?

 By choosing Western’s Cybersecurity bachelor’s degree, you'll get a solid foundation in security principles and computing and how to apply these skills in a competitive and expanding field.
 With eight community college partner pathways and multiple industry connections, Western’s Cybersecurity program is a leader in cybersecurity education and training.

 In response to emerging demand for cybersecurity professionals, Washington State community colleges and Western's College of Science and Engineering are working together in one of the nation's few community college-to-university cybersecurity program collaborations.
-As a result, students may enroll at a partner community college to begin a pathway to a BS degree in Cybersecurity from Western.
+Western’s BS in Cybersecurity Program is a "2+2" program: Students complete the first two years of the program (90 Credits) at a partner community college, earning a Transfer Degree in Cybersecurity.
+The final two years of the program at Western enables them to complete the requirements for a BS in Cybersecurity

 CISS 471 - Cyber Privacy, Ethics & Abuse